Harahan/Harahan.github.io/_pages/about.md

 Zining Wang, Jinyang Guo, Ruihao Gong, Yang Yong, Aishan Liu, **Yushi Huang**, Jiaheng Liu, Xianglong Liu📧
 - The first systematic benchmark to conduct a comprehensive evaluation of PTS methods.
-- Uncover and summarize several useful insights and takeaway conclusions, which can serve as a guidance for future PTS method design.
+- Uncover and summarize several useful insights and takeaway conclusions, which can serve as guidance for future PTS method design.
 - Serve as a well-organized codebase for future research of PTS algorithms.
 <div style="display: inline">
     <a href="https://dl.acm.org/doi/pdf/10.1145/3664647.3680982"> <strong>[paper]</strong></a>